|

 C. Participation:

-of all meetings of the Order, and to have their opinions solicited on
+notified of all meetings of the Order, and to have their opinions

 - 1. A Companion of the Order who does not wish to participate actively